Acoustoelectric/Acoustoelectric_Heterogeneous_Simulation/README.md

 The images folder in this repository contains the original proposal, as well as Esra's initial mathematical outline of steps to set up in the the processing pipeline.

-## Pipeline
+## Goal
 We desire a python processing pipeline which runs from acoustic simulation through to TI simulation.
-Esra Neufeld has provided a mathematical outline with processing steps involved, which we are now trying to code in Sim4Life/Python.

 ## Specifications:
 ### Step 1: Acoustic Simulation